eliassz/Advanced_Python-Stepik-AAA-infrastructure-docker/README.md

 http://127.0.0.1:8080/authors
 http://127.0.0.1:8080/metrics
 ```
-Here you can see how many times you have opened `/books`, `/authors` or some other path.
+The last shows how many times you have opened `/books`, `/authors` or some other path.
 There is also a lot of additional information - server response time, etc.

 ### Step 2.
 Make requests: